piotrstenke/Durian/README.md

 ## Current state

 Durian is at an early stage of its evolution - many core features are still missing, being either in early development or planning phase.
-As for now, only one fully-fledged module is complete - *DefaultParam*, with *InterfaceTargets* awaiting in experimental stage for release in the closest future.
+As for now, only one fully-fledged module is complete - *DefaultParam*, with *InterfaceTargets* and *FriendClass* awaiting in experimental stage for release in the closest future.

 ## Features